Alleged Capital One hacker barely bothered to hide

 In the Slack group, Thompson wrote in late June that she was seeing a therapist at least twice a month.

 "Never a moment in which my mind can just be free," she typed, posting a photo of herself in new Armani sunglasses.
-After noting that she regretted her hacks and harassment of others, she wrote, "it f(asterisk)(asterisk)ing pisses me off, it pisses me off even more thatimnot in jail."
+After noting that she regretted her hacks and harassment of others, she wrote, "it f**ing pisses me off, it pisses me off even more that I'm not in jail."

 Her Twitter feed also reflected struggles.